lfenzo/ml-solar-sao-paulo/README.md

 1. Stacking Regressor

 The training pipeline was designed to be fully automated and fault-tolerant: in case of the interruption of the training process by any reason, the next run of the script `training_pipeline.py` is able to detect the last fitted estimator and start the training process where is was stopped.
-Once all the training and tuning processes are complete, the generalized prediction in a given site is squematically depicted below:
+Once all the training and tuning processes are complete, the generalized prediction in a given site is schematically depicted below:

 ![](./img/predicton-summary.png)